Protecting Intellectual Property in Your Brand

 A slogan can also be protected in and of itself apart from use on a label.
 A well know slogan comes to mind: “WE WILL SELL NO WINE BEFORE ITS TIME” a trademark owned by Constellation Brands, Inc. to represent its PAUL MASSON brand wine.
 “PLEASE STICK YOUR NOSE IN OUR BUSINESS” is a trademarked slogan owned by Vintage Wine Estates, Inc. representing it’s CARTLIDGE & BROWNE wine brand’s offbeat way of expressing the attitude that wine should not be taken so seriously!

 Color can also function as a mark.
-For example, Freixenet has two registered trademarks including color for sparking wines.
-The colors matte black and gold have been exclusively used by Freixenet for its sparking wines and functions as a trademark for that product.
+For example, Freixenet has two registered trademarks including color for sparkling wines.
+The colors matte black and gold have been exclusively used by Freixenet for its sparkling wines and functions as a trademark for that product.

 Similar to color, configurations can also function as trademarks.
 Offbeat IP, LLC owns a mark consisting of a three-dimensional configuration of a specific design feature for packaging, i.e., lines of various dimensions circling a bottle in various directions and crossing over each other to give the appearance of ribbon.
 Offbeat uses the distinctive criss cross ribbons to designate its wines separate and apart from its wine name brand SLICES.
 The prevalent use of these distinctive ribbons allowed to Offbeat to register the ribbon design as a trademark thus preventing any other winery from using a similar ribbon design.